Continuing Education Activity

 Traditionally, an endotracheal tube size of 7.0 is used for women, while an 8.0 is used for men.
 Variations in size depend on patients’ height and whether they will require bronchoscopy.
 Bronchoscopy requires at least a 7.5 or 8.0 tube.
 For children, endotracheal tube size is selected using the equations: size = [(Age/4) + 4] for uncuffed tubes and size = [(Age/4) +3.5] for cuffed tubes.
 Cuffed endotracheal tubes have become increasingly preferred for the pediatric population in recent years.
 The endotracheal tube is prepared by placing the stylet inside, straightening the tube proximally, and creating a 35-degree angle proximal to the cuff.
 The cuff is inflated with air via a syringe connected to a side port and should be tested for leaks during preparation.

-Rapid sequence intubation (RSI) is often the method used by most physicians in emergency settings as it has shown to improve the likelihood of first-pass success and minimize aspiration.
+Rapid sequence intubation (RSI) is often the method used by most physicians in emergency settings as it has been shown to improve the likelihood of first-pass success and minimize aspiration.
 RSI is accomplished by using medications that have a quick onset and short duration of action.
 Administration of these medications within a short period (e.g., <30 seconds) minimizes apnea time.
 The components of RSI include a sedative along with a paralytic agent.
 Delayed sequence intubation (DSI) is an alternative method used in patients in which adequate pre-oxygenation is not possible due to combativeness and/or altered mental status.

 A dissociative medication, such as ketamine, is used to allow patient compliance and adequate time for pre-oxygenation.
 A dissociative agent without respiratory depressant effects allows for the use of positive pressure ventilation in the pre-intubation period to optimize pre-oxygenation.
 In patients with anticipated difficult intubation who do not require an immediate definitive airway, awake intubation is the method of choice.
 Awake intubation requires sufficient time for the preparation of an anticholinergic agent to decrease secretions, topical anesthetic, non-respiratory depressant sedative agent, and airway supplies.
 The nurse in charge of medication administration should have these medications drawn up, labeled, and ready for administration with appropriate amounts of saline flushes.